-This paper explains how we augment the official IO tables to create an HEIdisaggregated IO table for Scotland in 2006.
-We also present an aggregated version of the table and some illustrative "multiplier" results.
+This paper explains how we augment the Welsh IO tables published by WERU to create an HEI-disaggregated IO table for Wales in 2006.
+We also present an aggregated version of the table and summarise some illustrative "multiplier" results.
 The purpose of this paper is to furnish interested providers and users of HEI regional impact studies with a publicly available, transparent account of how we create the database, and identify areas where such data might be improved in future, through further survey work for example.

 Of course the main value of any database lies in the analyses that it allows us to undertake.
 Firstly, in Hermannsson et al (2010a) we explore the "policy scepticism" that has recently challenged the value of regional HEI impact studies.
 On the basis of our database we are able to reject the extreme form of policy scepticism, which asserts that HEI expenditure effects are negligible, for the HEI sector as a whole.
 However, we also establish the importance of accounting for the regional public sector budget constraint in regional economic impact analyses, at least within devolved regions.
-Secondly, we extend our analysis to the expenditure impacts of individual HEIs and their students in Hermannsson et al (2010b), in which the heterogeneity of HEI expenditure impacts in Scotland is highlighted.
+Secondly, we extend analysis to the expenditure impacts of individual HEIs and their students in Hermannsson et al (2010b), in which the heterogeneity of HEI expenditure impacts in Wales is highlighted.

-Thirdly, we are applying our approach to the expenditure impacts of HEIs in the other devolved regions of the UK, namely Wales and Northern Ireland.
+Thirdly, we are further extending the approach to explore the expenditure impacts of HEIs in the third devolved region of the UK, Northern Ireland.
 Fourthly, even though there is no regional budget constraint for England, it is nevertheless instructive to explore the opportunity cost of the public funding of HEIs there, using the approach developed in Hermannsson et al (2010a,b).

-Fifthly, the regional databases can be developed into HEI-disaggregated interregional IO tables that allow an analysis of the impact of HEIs' expenditures on non-host regions.
+Fifthly, the regional databases can be developed into HEI-disaggregated interregional IO tables, which allow an analysis of the impact of HEIs' expenditures on non-host regions.
 Sixthly, drawing on additional income and expenditure data we construct HEI-disaggregated social accounting matrices (SAMs), which we employ, together with other supplementary data and analysis, to parameterise HEI-disaggregated CGE models of regional economies.
-Such models allow us to explore the system-wide, regional supply-side impacts of HEIs that operate through, for example, the productivity of their graduates and their knowledge exchange activities.
-In Hermannsson et al (2010c), for example, we employ an HEIdisaggregated CGE model of Scotland to assess the contribution of graduates to the Scottish economy.
+Such models allow us to explore the system-wide, regional supply-side impacts of HEIs that operate though for example, the productivity of their graduates and their knowledge exchange activities.
+In Hermannsson et al (2010c), for example, we employ an HEI-disaggregated CGE model of Wales to assess the contribution of graduates to the Welsh economy.